 “My name is Chester.
 I had the great privilege of being a friend of Chris and invited to be a member of his family,” Bennington told the mourners at Hollywood Forever Cemetery.
 Just two months later, in July, Bennington took his own life at his home in Los Angeles.

-The show is about a suicide victim, a young woman, who left recordings for a boy she had a crush on, with 13 reasons why she took her own life.
-Television shows and films about mental illness are not new, but they can be a valuable tool that raises awareness around the issue of suicide.
+The show was about a suicide victim, a young woman, who left recordings for a boy she had a crush on, with 13 reasons why she took her own life.
+Television shows and films about mental illness are not new, but they can be valuable tool that raises awareness around the issue of suicide.

 The Statistics of Suicide